Soonhwan-Kwon/capsnet.mxnet/README.md

 ***
 ## **Results**
 Train time takes about 36 seconds for each epoch (batch_size=100, lr=0.001, 2 gtx 1080 gpus)
-and we limited number of epoch to 100 as default to limit our training time(1 hour).

 CapsNet classification test error on MNIST